-As always, your doctor performs a physical exam during your visit to see if he can determine the cause of the pain with any tests.
-At the very least, he should be able to rule out the systems that aren’t the source.
-There are then some routine tests, like blood tests, urinalysis, a pregnancy test and Pap smear.
+Your gynecologist will begin by performing a physical exam during your visit to see if he can determine the cause of the pain with any tests.
+At the very least, he should rule out the systems that aren’t the source.
+There are routine tests, like blood tests, urinalysis, a pregnancy test, and a Pap smear.
 If those don’t reveal a diagnosis, your doctor moves onto:

-- Ultrasound, which allows your OBGYN to see your internal organs via sound waves
+- Ultrasound, which allows your GYN to see your internal organs via sound waves

-- CT scan, used when X-rays come back negative, but your doctor still suspects an abnormality — this scan uses X-rays in combination with computer technology to see your organs in a cross-section as slices
+- CT scan uses X-rays in combination with computer technology to see your organs in a cross-section as slices.

 - MRI, which produces two-dimensional images of your organs

-- Laparoscopy, classified as a minor surgical procedure, where your doctor creates a small incision in your abdominal wall so that a lens and light may be inserted to see any endometrial growths
+- Laparoscopy, classified as a minor surgical procedure, where small incisions are made in your abdominal wall so that the specialist can insert a lens and light to see any endometrial growths

-- X-rays or a picture of your bones and organs; a typical film for a doctor to order
+- X-rays or a picture of your bones and organs

 Diagnosis and Treatment

-Once your doctor has run tests and checked each of your systems carefully, he should be able to either give you a clear diagnosis or refer you to a specialist.
-When the cause is within your reproductive system, your gynecologist may prescribe pain medications, an antibiotic or surgery where necessary.
-You may be asked to try oral contraceptives if the pain is hormone-related or related to your menstrual cycle.
-Pelvic pain should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition and careful follow up should always be performed.
+Once your gynecologist has run tests and checked each of your systems carefully, they should be able to either give you a precise diagnosis or refer you to a specialist.
+When the cause is within your reproductive system, your gynecologist may prescribe pain medications, antibiotics, or surgery where necessary.